Michelle Holder

 Michelle Holder is an American economist who is an Associate Professor of Economics at John Jay College of Criminal Justice in the City University of New York.
-Her research focuses on discrimination in the workplace and wage gaps between white men and other groups in the United States.
+Her research focuses on the position of Black workers and women of color in the American labor market, including wage gaps based on race and gender as well as unemployment rate differences by race and gender.
 In June 2021, she was named president and CEO of The Washington Center for Equitable Growth.
+Holder stepped down in 2022 from the presidency and transitioned into the role of distinguished senior fellow with the organization through 2023.

 Early life and education

 Holder was born and raised in New York City.
-She earned her bachelor's degree a degree in economics from Fordham University, her master's degree in Public Administration from the University of Michigan's Gerald R. Ford School of Public Policy, and M.A. and PhD in economics from The New School for Social Research, where she was one of several student-employee protégés of New School and later State of California administrator M. Elizabeth Ware.
+She earned her bachelor's degree in economics from Fordham University, her master's degree in Public Administration from the University of Michigan's Gerald R. Ford School of Public Policy, and M.A. and PhD in economics from The New School for Social Research, where she was one of several student-employee protégés of New School and later State of California administrator M. Elizabeth Ware.